-1 (9) other specific data necessary for the various state and federal agencies and commissions with 2 jurisdiction to evaluate the consistency of the proposed project with relevant standards and 3 guidelines; 4 (10) a plan regarding the action to be taken upon the decommissioning and removal of the facility and 5 related structures.
-The plan shall include an estimate of the cost to decommission and remove the 6 energy facility including a discussion of the financial instrument(s) used to provide for the 7 decommissioning and the removal of the structures that comprise the energy facility.
-The plan shall 8 also include a proposed description of the condition of the site once the energy facility has been 9 decommissioned and removed.
-10 (11) a specific demonstration that the proposed project is consistent with relevant local land use plans 11 and with guidelines governing land uses in AECs.
-12 Any impact as sessment for a proposed major energy facility shall include a discussion of the items described in 13 Subparagraphs (a)(1) through (11) of this Rule for the associated energy exploration or development activities 14 including all fo preseeable assessments of resource potential, including the gathering of scientific data, exploration 15 wells, and any y delineation activities that are likely to follow development, production, maintenance and 16 decommissioni ng.
-17 (b) "Major ene rgy facilities" are those energy facilities which because of their size, magnitude or scope of impacts, 18 have the potent al to affect any land or water use or coastal resource of the coastal area.
-For purposes of this definition, 19 major energy fa cilities shall include, but are not necessarily limited to, the following: 20 (1) Any facility capable of refining petroleum products; 21 (2) Any terminals (and associated facilities) capable of handling, processing, or storing petroleum 22 products or synthetic gas; 23 (3) Any petroleum storage facility that is capable of storing 15 million gallons or more on a single site; 24 (4) Gas, coal, oil or nuclear electric generating facilities 300 MGW or larger; 25 (5) Wind energy facilities, including turbines, accessory buildings, transmission facilities and other 26 equipment necessary for the operation of a wind generating facility that cumulatively, with any other 27 wind energy facility whose turbines are located within one-half mile of one another, are capable of 28 generating three megawatts or larger; 29 (6) Thermal energy generation; 30 (7) Major pipelines 12 inches or more in diameter that carry petroleum products or synthetic gas; 31 (8) Structures, including drillships and floating platforms and structures relocated from other states or 32 countries, located in offshore waters for the purposes of energy exploration, development or 33 production; and 34 (9) Onshore support or staging facilities related to offshore energy exploration, development or 35 production.
-36 (c) "Offshore waters" are those waters seaward of the state's three-mile offshore jurisdictional boundary in which 37 development ac tivities may impact any land or water use or natural resource of the state's coastal area.
+- (7) a discussion and an analysis of the impacts on the human environment including noise, vibration and visual impacts; - (8) a discussion an analysis of the procedures and time needed to secure an energy facility in the event of severe weather conditions, such as extreme wind, currents and waves due to northeasters and hurricanes; - (9) other specific data necessary required for the various state and federal agencies and commissions with jurisdiction to evaluate the consistency of the proposed project with relevant standards and guidelines; - (10) a plan regarding the action to be taken upon the decommissioning and removal of the facility and related structures.
+The plan shall include an estimate of the cost to decommission and remove the energy facility including a discussion of the financial instrument(s) used to provide for the decommissioning and the removal of the structures that comprise the energy facility.
+The plan shall also include a proposed description of the condition of the site once the energy facility has been decommissioned and removed. - (11) a specific demonstration an analysis that the proposed project is consistent with relevant local land use plans. plans and with guidelines governing land uses in AECs.

+Any An impact assessment analysis for a proposed major energy facility shall include a discussion of the items described in Subparagraphs (a)(1) through (11) of this Rule for the associated energy exploration or development activities related to exploration or development of OCS resources and other energy facilities, including all foreseeable assessments of resource potential, including the gathering of scientific data, exploration wells, and any delineation activities that are likely to follow development, production, maintenance and decommissioning.

+- (b) "Major energy facilities" are those energy facilities, including those described in G.S.
+113A-119.2(3), which because of their size, magnitude or scope of impacts, have the potential to affect negatively impact any land or water use or coastal resource of the coastal area.
+For purposes of this definition, major energy facilities shall include include, but are not necessarily limited to, the following: - (1) Any facility eapable of refining petroleum products; consistent with G.S.
+143-215.77; - (2) Any terminals (and associated facilities) capable of handling, processing, or storing petroleum products or synthetic gas gas; as defined in G.S 143-215.96; - (3) Any petroleum storage facility that is capable of storing 15 million gallons or more on a single site; - (4) Gas, coal, oil or nuclear electric generating facilities 300 MGW or larger; - (5) Wind energy facilities, including turbines, accessory buildings, transmission facilities and other equipment necessary for the operation of a wind generating facility that cumulatively, with any other wind energy facility whose turbines are located within one-half mile of one another, are capable of generating three megawatts or larger; - (6) Thermal energy generation;

+36 (7) Major pipelines Pipelines 12 inches or more in diameter that carry petroleum products or synthetic gas;